tvelic1/movies-tvshows/README.md

 #  Exploring Movies and TV Shows

-This application is designed for exploring movies and TV shows, you can view images, ratings, trailers, and other data about movies, recommended movies are marked with green border line and green shadow, additionaly you have possibility to search movies or TV Shows by name.
+This application is designed for exploring movies and TV shows, you can view images, ratings, trailers, and other data about movies or TV shows; recommended movies or TV shows are marked with green border line and green shadow, additionaly you have possibility to search movies or TV Shows by name.
 If search bar is empty or has less that 3 letters you can see TOP 10 rated movies or TV Shows.
-Application is fully responsive.
+Application is fully responsive so it can be used on mobile phone.
+For more details checkout the app

 ## Available Scripts
 Make sure that you are in right folder, then type "npm install" to install dependencies.
-I pushed -env-example file, you can get your API key on MoviesDB.
+I pushed .env-example file, you can get your API key on MoviesDB.
 After that you should rename file to .env, and paste the API key.
 Additionally you can paste it directly at ./fetchData/api.ts

 In the project directory, you can run: